 The examples below show one way to document the effects of a health condition on a student's educational performance.
 These include data such as amount of instructional time missed, assignments completed, and time it takes to complete an assignment.
 For each criterion, the documentation should reference the health condition, state the condition's effect on the student and provide data of the comparison between the student and his or her peers.
-The following examples are aligned with OHD criteria Subp.
-2B (1-8)/OHD Eligibility Criteria Checklist Part B (in Appendices).
+The following examples are aligned with OHD criteria Subpart B (1-8) from the OHD Eligibility Criteria Checklist.